Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 For each nut we’ll delve into each nut’s characteristics and nutritional data.

-Unless otherwise stated, all nutritional values are courtesy of the USDA’s FoodData Central Nutrition Database.
+Unless otherwise stated, the source of all nutritional values is the USDA’s FoodData Central nutrition database.

 Table of contents